Ronak0020/discord-utility/README.md

 `utils-discord` is a module especially made for discord.js bot development to make the development easy by providing important utility functions premade. utils-discord is easy to use and makes your code become shorter and easier to make bots.

 ### Updates (Last few updates)
+- Fixed few commands not working with *slash commands*
 - Supports both Discord.js v12 and Discord.js v13!
 - Removed `DiscordUtility.setWatermark()` and added `DiscordUtility.defaultEmbed()` to set watermark, header, default color, footer, etc.
 - Added **header** option in `DiscordUtility.createEmbedPages()` to show a particular text in every embed pages at top